-Viral infection is the most common cause of acute rhinitis or sinusitis in dogs.
+Viral infection is the most common cause of sudden rhinitis or sinusitis in dogs.
 Canine distemper, canine adenovirus types 1 and 2, and canine parainfluenza are most frequently involved.
 Infection with bacteria frequently occurs after the initial viral infection; bacterial rhinitis without an initial viral infection is extremely rare in dogs.
 (One exception is infection with Bordetella bronchiseptica, an organism that causes infectious tracheobronchitis.)
 Allergic rhinitis or sinusitis occurs seasonally in association with pollen production, and year-round, probably in association with house dusts and molds.
-Inhalation of smoke or irritant gases, or foreign objects lodged in the nasal passages, also may cause rhinitis.
+Inhalation of smoke or irritant gases, or foreign objects lodged in the nasal passages, also may cause sudden rhinitis.

 Underlying causes of longterm rhinitis include chronic inflammatory disease (such as lymphoplasmacytic rhinitis), trauma, parasites, foreign bodies, tumors, or fungal infection.
 Rhinitis or sinusitis may result when a root abscess on an upper tooth extends further upward.
 Because of increased amounts of mucus, dogs with longterm rhinitis often develop bacterial infections in the nose and sinuses.